 Protocols Review Process: these Protocols are considered a live document and will be monitored continuously by the Fisheries COVID-19 Protocols Steering Committee (jointly led by the FFA and PNAO) and updated as circumstances change.
-If not updated sooner, the Steering committee will review the protocols at least every six months.
+If not updated sooner, the Steering committee will continue to look to review the protocols at least every six months.
 The final draft following each review will be circulated to stakeholders including the FFA members (through the FFA), industry (through the PNA) and health practitioners (through SPC) for a final review prior to finalising.

-The first scheduled review of the protocols was completed in March 2021 and included additional guidance on COVID-19 testing and vaccination.
-These will be monitored and updated as the availability of vaccines and associated advice is updated.
+The second scheduled review of the protocols was completed in December 2021 and includes additional guidance on COVID-19 testing and vaccination and the opening of borders.
+These will continue to be monitored and updated as the availability of vaccines and associated advice is updated.